bruvellu/cephalic-furrow/3-text/furrow.md

 We thank all current and former LoPaTs for the discussions and support during this project.
 Akanksha Jain and Vladimir Ulman for initial help with cartographic projections, Giulia Serafini for help with fly crosses, Anaïs Bailles for constructive feedback, and Michaela Burkon and Pavel Mejstrik for technical support.
 Jan Brugués and Keisuke Ishihara for the laser ablation setup, the MPI-CBG Light Microscopy Facility and Computer Services Facility for the ample support, and Sven Ssykor and Cornelia Maas for help with fly stocks.
-Steffen Lemke and Yu-Chiun Wang for all the cephalic furrow discussions.
+Steffen Lemke and Yu-Chiun Wang for the cephalic furrow discussions and sharing unpublished data.
 The Lemke Lab for the generous help in setting up the *Clogmia* cultures.
 Carles Blanch-Mercader for feedback on simulations.
 Juliana Roscito for text revisions.